 1. Location and Sunlight

-The Staghorn Fern requires moderate indirect light so, direct sunlight or dim conditions may suffer them.
+The Staghorn Fern requires moderate indirect light, so direct sunlight or dim conditions may harm them.

 Therefore, you need to choose an intermediate source of lighting location like window light or diffused light.

 To water the plant, you may soak the rootball until saturated and mist your plant in between as stags absorb water from fronds than roots.

 You can soak your rootball by filling a sink or submerging the plant.
 Then, drain the water by sorting them upright when the moss is completely soaked.

 They require constant moisture, but make sure you don’t overwater them.
 Placing a plate underneath will help to circulate ideal daily humidity.

 Unlike other ferns, stags should dry out between watering to prevent black spots.